smart-data-models/dataModel.ParksAndGardens/FlowerBed/doc/spec_JA.md

       x-ngsi:
         type: Property
     shape:
       description: 'Shape of this flower bed.
 Enum:''rectangular, square, elliptic, polygonal, circular''.
-Or any other required by an application.'
+Or any other required by an application'
       items:
         enum:
           - circular